-The call center industry is constantly changing.
+The call center industry is constantly changing, and along with it contact center software.
 And whether you run an in-house call center or outsource your contact center to a third party or BPO, you need to stay ahead of the curve.

 After all, the cost of poor customer service is exponential.
 The average contact center receives approximately 2.5 million customer contacts each year.
 And if just 5% of those customer issues are unresolved, that's 125,000 unhappy customers.
 Call centers just can't afford to fall behind when it comes to these ever-changing trends.

 These 5 call center industry trends provide contact center managers with a clear understanding of how they can rise to the occasion and improve customer service levels during the remainder of 2016 and beyond.

 Like it or not, omni-channel customer support isn't going anywhere.
 Customers expect to be able to contact businesses through whichever channel is most convenient to them, from social media to email to text messaging.

 But, that doesn't mean that phone support is dead.
 According to a study conducted by American Express, 46% of customers prefer to talk to a customer service representative over the phone about complex issues, and 38% of customers would rather talk to a rep online or via email about simple fixes.

 In order to be successful in 2016, contact centers need to embrace all modes of communication, and ensure that the customer experience across all channels is both consistent and positive.